ikonomov/DiabloX/README.md

    * The required experience points for each clvl have been increased by 100%.
    * Stop gaining level up attribute points after clvl 25.
    * Regenerate 1.5% of max mana per second.
-   * +100% dexterity modifier to armor class formula when using melee weapons and no shield.
    * +50% strength modifier to damage formula when using two-handed melee weapons.
    * Block bonus: 0 [30/20/10]
    * Maximum stats: